Zoom Limit: Maximum Participants, Call Duration

 Watch for Temporary Promotions

-Zoom occasionally removes the 40 minute limit during holidays or special periods.
+Zoom occasionally removes the 40-minute limit during holidays or special periods.
 However, these are temporary and unpredictable.

 Zoom Free vs Zoom Paid Complete Comparison